MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Customer insights writes data into Dataverse with ownership and RBAC properties for easy activation, for example, through [model-driven applications](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/model-driven-app-overview).
 Using model-diven applications, data can easily be leveraged in customer service, sales, operations, and other business functions with the benefits of fine-grained RBAC controls.

 ## Customer Insights data consumption APIs
-To maintain business unit data separation, all API based data consumption scenarios must call Dataverse APIs.
+To maintain business unit data separation, all API based data consumption scenarios must call [Dataverse APIs](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/overview).
 Customer Insights APIs are not supported for these scenarios.

 ## Notes

 * A customer profile cannot be owned by more than one business unit.
 * Segments and measures cannot be owned by more than one business unit nor be shared with other business units.
 * Synonyms in the business unit mappings are not supported, i.e., the string that identifies the business unit must be idential for the same business unit - otherwise they will be parsed as different business units.
-* Only *build your own* segments and measures are supported for the Marketing contributor role.
+* Only *build your own* segments and measures (no projected attributes) are supported for the Marketing contributor role.
 * Segments and Business measures are not stored in Dataverse yet.
 * Modernized business units is not supported.